-A riding bicycle is stable without rider input (steering impulses and weight displacements).
+A riding bicycle is stable without rider input (steering and body movements).
 To stress this fact, we also say that a riding bicycle is intrinsically stable: it doesn’t need a rider to stay upright.
 A stationary bicycle is clearly unstable: when you don’t hold it, it falls over.
 To demonstrate the intrinsic stability of a riding bicycle, one must bring it up to speed while keeping it upright.
-This is shown in the first 15 seconds of this video::
+This is shown in the first 15 seconds of this video:

 A riding bicycle is stable thanks to the fact that the steer can turn from left to right.
 As a result of this, the bicycle corrects itself.
 The researcher in the video above (Andy Ruina) explains this, and in the video below it is nicely demonstrated: